MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-conversation-intelligence-tab-teams-meeting.md

     > [!div class="mx-imgBorder"]
     > ![Confirmation message to add the Dynamics 365 Sales extension](media/ci-tab-teams-meeting-add-d365-sales-app-confirmation-message.png "Confirmation message to add the Dynamics 365 Sales extension")

-    The **Dynamics 365 Sales** tab is added to the meeting page which captures real-time transcript with highlights.
+    The **Dynamics 365 Sales** tab is added to the meeting page which displays real-time transcript with highlights.

     > [!div class="mx-imgBorder"]
     > ![The Dynamics 365 Sales extension is added to the meeting](media/ci-tab-teams-meeting-d365-sales-app-added.png "The Dynamics 365 Sales extension is added to the meeting")